Sargis-Hovsepyan/Sargis-Hovsepyan/README.md

 	align="right"
 	width="400">
   </a>

 </p>

 ## 🛠️Programming Languages and Tools

-I started with learning C. It is an ✨amazing language that I have been learning more than a year in 42Yerevan Currently I am trying to learn C++, which is another awesome beast 🔥.
+I started with learning C ✨.
+It is an amazing language that I have been learning more than a year in 42Yerevan Currently I am trying to learn C++ 🔥, which is another awesome beast.
 I guess C++ will advance my skills to a newer level and enrich my experience 💫.
 I am also familiar with Java ☕and trying to deepen my knowledeg in Java backend development.
 I also want to specielise in DevOps Engineering.

-## Profile
+## 🙂 Profile

 Here you can find the projets that I do at 42.
 If you need anything like a bit of help for a project 🗣️, explanations of my codes 💬, or want to have a drink together 🍻, you can find me on discord (Nathaniel#6654).